dev-gough/sparq/README.md

 Add all annual/quarterly reports from SEDAR, along with other filings.

 Add the TSXV marketing video to the investors video page.

+## Completed

+Think about other ways to display the /about and /about-us.

+For the header: [Home, About, Products, Technology, Investors, Resources, Contact]

+Remove phone number sitewide

+Perhaps remove the homeowners/installers in favour of a technology page.

+For accessories page, dark mode photo, and remove all text other than cable type (t5, ect)

+For SparqVu, use Queens Site 60 cell on Aug 11.